snicole2701/Nicole_Hammond_Data_Analysis_Portfolio/README.md

-A collection of the projects I have completed on my data journey
+Some of the projects I have completed on my data journey

 ## [Project 1: South Africa Rainfall Prediction - Time Series Forecasting](https://github.com/snicole2701/Time-Series-Forecasting-Rainfall-Prediction)